 Brendan has a wide range of experience in solving the labor and employment issues that employers face on a daily basis.
-Brendan regularly counsels employers on, among other things, employment and separation agreements, employee handbooks, restrictive covenants, providing reasonable accommodations to employees with disabilities, workplace safety, conducting internal investigations of employee complaints, and employee leave of absences.
+Brendan regularly counsels employers on, among other things, employment and separation agreements, employee handbooks, restrictive covenants, providing reasonable accommodations to employees with disabilities, workplace safety, conducting internal investigations of employee complaints, and employee leaves of absence.

-In addition to the firm’s employment, labor and benefits group, Brendan is also a member of the litigation and construction groups.
-As a member of the firm’s construction group, Brendan represents various contractors on OSHA and prevailing wage matters.
-Moreover, Brendan works closely with the firm’s healthcare and corporate groups to advise and consult on corporate governance and transactional matters.
+In addition to the firm’s Employment, Labor & Benefits group, Brendan is also a member of the Litigation and Construction groups.
+As a member of the firm’s Construction group, Brendan represents various contractors on OSHA and prevailing wage matters.
+Moreover, Brendan works closely with the firm’s Health Care and Corporate groups to advise and consult on corporate governance and transactional matters.

 Brendan is a frequent lecturer on the ever-evolving federal and state employment laws, with a focus on presentations concerning wage and hour and restrictive covenant issues.